freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-the-css-box-model-by-building-a-rothko-painting/step-012.md

 Write a new rule using the `.frame` class selector.

-Give the `.frame` a border with the shorthand `border: 50px solid black;` declaration.
+Use the `border` shorthand declaration to give the `.frame` element a solid, black border with a width of `50px`.

 # --hints--